 (Downtown San Diego)

 Resident released a hazy galaxy hop IPA in 2016 and followed it with other delicious hazy offerings.
 So far they have only been available on tap.
+A crowler machine is going to be available soon at the brewery, making it easier to take home this delicious beer.
+Though they have yet to release 4-packs.

 8) Half Door Brewing